CEO Sechin buys $5.5 million Rosneft stake

-MOSCOW (Reuters) - Igor Sechin, the chief executive of Russia’s top oil producer Rosneft (ROSN.MM), has bought his first shares in the company, accumulating a stake worth $5.5 million, the state-controlled oil major said on Friday.
+MOSCOW, Aug 23 (Reuters) - Igor Sechin, the chief executive of Russia’s top oil producer Rosneft, has bought his first shares in the company, accumulating a stake worth $5.5 million, the state-controlled oil major said on Friday.

 Sechin, a long-time ally of Russia President Vladimir Putin and considered by some Kremlin watchers to be the second most powerful man in the country, bought a 0.0075 percent stake in the company.